ucsbjonas/typst/cs292g/lec1.typ

 #defn([public key encryption],[

-Say that Alice wants to communicate wiht Bob, then Alice will send Enc(x, pk) to Bob using Bob's pk and Bob will decrypt the message with his sk
+Say that Alice wants to communicate with Bob, then Alice will send Enc(x, pk) to Bob using Bob's pk and Bob will decrypt the message with his sk

 The algorithms are setup $arrow$ (pk, sk) $Enc(pk, x) arrow C$ and $Dec(C, sk) arrow x'$

-Corectness: $x = x'$
+Correctness: $x = x'$

 Security: ${Enc(pk, x_0)} approx_c {Enc(p_k, x_1)}$